aojah1/mcp_redis/README.md

 - **Chatbots & Virtual Agents**: Retrieve session data, manage queues, and personalize responses.
 - **Data Search & Analytics**: Query Redis for **real-time insights and fast lookups**.
 - **Event Processing**: Manage event streams with **Redis Streams**.

-## Contributing
-1. Fork the repo
-2. Create a new branch (`feature-branch`)
-3. Commit your changes
-4. Push to your branch and submit a PR!

-## License
-This project is licensed under the **MIT License**.

-## Contact
-For questions or support, reach out via [GitHub Issues](https://github.com/redis/mcp-redis/issues).